Ulva linza: Description

 Ulva (Enteromorpha) linza (Linnaeus) is a 30 cm (sometimes 45 cm) long green alga that grows in bright green clusters of tubes or flat strips.
 It has unbranched thalli that often have a frilled margin.
 The thallus middle is greater than its base and can be as wide as 5 cm.
 Its ruffled blades are 1–4 cm long while its cells are 10–15 μm in diameter.

 Ulva linza found in Rhode Island have branched or unbranched flattened tubes.
 The thallus length ranges from 1.9 –36 cm with a mean length of 18.6 cm.
-The thallus width ranges from 0.2–4.8 cm with a mean width of 1.4 cm.
+The thallus width ranges from 0.2 to 4.8 cm with a mean width of 1.4 cm.
 Ulva linza can be distinguished by its smooth thallus, most with a ruffled margin.
 Ulva linza can tolerate a wide range of salinities and water qualities.
 Laboratory experiments have shown a broad tolerance to the environmental conditions of irradiance, temperature, salinity, and a wide range of nitrogen and phosphorus concentrations.